-Borage, also known as the bee plant, is one of the chosen culinary herbs employed by grandmothers to prepare famous green sauce, to garnish salads or to pamper children with candied flowers!
-This ancient garden herb exudes characteristic "cucumber-like" aroma to the recipes.
-For the same reasons, it is one of the most sought-after herbs in the Mediterranean households even today.
+Borage, also known as the bee plant, is one of the chosen culinary herbs employed by grandmothers to prepare famous green sauce, garnish salads, or to pamper children with candied flowers!
+This ancient garden herb exudes a characteristic "cucumber-like" aroma to the recipes.
+For the same reasons, it is one of the most sought-after herbs in Mediterranean households even today.

 Botanically, it belongs to the family of Boraginaceae, of the genus, Borago and has the scientific name: Borago officinalis.
 The herb is also known as starflower since it bears five-petaled, deep-blue, beautiful star-shaped flowers in clusters.
 Some of the other common names include bee bread, Burrage, common-bugloss, etc.

 |Borage (Borago officinalis).